History of the Kuomintang: KMT in Taiwan

 On 28 March 2005, thirty members of the Kuomintang (KMT), led by KMT vice chairman Chiang Pin-kung, arrived in mainland China.
 This marked the first official visit by the KMT to the mainland since it was defeated by communist forces in 1949 (although KMT members including Chiang had made individual visits in the past).
 The delegates began their itinerary by paying homage to the revolutionary martyrs of the Tenth Uprising at Huanghuagang.
 They subsequently flew to the former ROC capital of Nanjing to commemorate Sun Yat-sen. During the trip KMT signed a 10-points agreement with the CPC.
 The opponents regarded this visit as the prelude of the third KMT-CPC cooperation.
 Weeks afterwards, in May, Chairman Lien Chan visited the mainland and met with Hu Jintao.
 No agreements were signed because Chen Shui-bian's government threatened to prosecute the KMT delegation for treason and violation of R.O.C. laws prohibiting citizens from collaborating with Communists.

 On 13 February 2007, Ma was indicted by the Taiwan High Prosecutors Office on charges of allegedly embezzling approximately NT$11 million (US$339,000), regarding the issue of "special expenses" while he was mayor of Taipei.
 Shortly after the indictment, he submitted his resignation as chairman of the Kuomintang at the same press conference at which he formally announced his candidacy for president.
 Ma argued that it was customary for officials to use the special expense fund for personal expenses undertaken in the course of their official duties.
 In December 2007, Ma was acquitted of all charges and immediately filed suit against the prosecutors who are also appealing the acquittal.

 In 2020 the 48 year old Johnny Chiang was elected chair of the Kuomintang.
 He replaced Wu Den-yih who resigned due to the party's defeat in the January elections.
 Chiang faced challenges both with managing the KMT's history and from a variety of structural problems within the party.

+In September 2021, Kuomintang elected veteran politician Eric Chu as its new leader to replace Johnny Chiang.